 The proof is in the Google reviews — the words of real clients and our colleagues in the legal community.
 When we started our law firm in 2007, we knew that becoming top-rated Atlanta medical malpractice lawyers would require outhustling the competition and providing a level of service others couldn’t match.
 And we’ve never stopped.

-Helping medical malpractice victims is all we do, which is why you don’t see information on this website about car accidents or truck wrecks.
+Helping medical malpractice victims is all we do, which is why you don’t see information on this website about car or truck accidents.
 And because we’re laser-focused on serving those harmed by medical negligence, we deliver exceptional service and results.

 Chad Adams and Jess Davis excelled in law school and were recruited by one of the largest law firms in the world.
 But after years of representing Fortune 500 companies, they asked, “Why should big corporations always have the best lawyers?”
 Davis Adams was created to level the playing field, giving Georgians harmed by medical negligence access to the highest-caliber legal representation.